Amalthea (mythology): Nurse of Zeus

-In Greek works of astral mythology, the tale of the goat who nurses the young Zeus is adapted to provide an aition (or origin myth) for certain stars.
-The 3rd-century BC poet Aratus, in his description of the constellation of the Charioteer (Auriga) and the surrounding stars, explains that the star of the Goat (Capella) sits above the Charioteer's left shoulder.
-He identifies this goat with Amalthea, describing it as the goat who suckled the young Zeus; (Note: Hard 2015; Aratus, Phaenomena 163.) in this passage, he employs the word mazón for the goat's breast, similarly to Callimachus, who may be his source for this information.
-He also states that the "interpreters of Zeus" refer to her as the Olenian goat, which may be an allusion to a version in which Zeus is reared, by a goat, near Olenos in Achaea, or to the location of the star, on the arm (ōlénē, ὠλένη) of Auriga; (Note: Hard 2015; Mair & Mair; Aratus, Phaenomena 164.
-For the first interpretation, see Strabo, 8.7.5 (Jones 1927)].) alternatively, it may indicate that the Goat's father is Olenus (the son of Hephaestus), an interpretation given by a scholium on the passage.
-At the end of the account given by Pseudo-Eratosthenes, the text contains a lacuna (or gap), where he would have described Zeus placing the goat among the stars; (Note: Olivieri; Hard 2015; Santoni; cf. Hyginus, De astronomia 2.13.7 (Hard 2015).) in the Catasterismi, the god would have performed this action for her role in his defeat of the Titans, and her nursing of him during his youth.
+In works of astral mythology, the tale of the goat who nurses the young Zeus is adapted to provide an aition (or origin myth) for certain stars.
+The 3rd-century BC poet Aratus, in his description of the constellation of the Charioteer (Auriga), explains that the star of the Goat (Capella) sits on the Charioteer's left shoulder.
+He identifies this goat with Amalthea, describing it as the goat who suckled Zeus; (Note: Hard 2015; Aratus, Phaenomena 163 Mair & Mair.) in this passage, he employs the word mazón for the goat's breast, similarly to Callimachus, who may be his source for this information.
+He also refers to her as the "Olenian" goat, which may be an allusion to a version in which Zeus is reared (by a goat) near the Achaean city of Olenos, or to the location of the star on the arm (ōlénē, ὠλένη) of the Charioteer.
+(Note: Hard 2015 (calls her Olenian, interpretations); Mair & Mair (interpretations); Aratus, Phaenomena 164 Mair & Mair.
+For the first interpretation, see Strabo, 8.7.5 (Jones 1927).)
+Alternatively, it may indicate that the goat's father is Olenus (the son of Hephaestus), an interpretation given by a scholium on the passage.
+At the end of the account given by Pseudo-Eratosthenes, the text contains a lacuna (or gap), where it has been proposed that Zeus was described as placing the goat among the stars.
+Emma Gee believes that in the Catasterismi the god would have performed this action for the goat's role in his defeat of the Titans, and her nursing of him during his youth.